gibbsly/bse/README.md

 This searches a selected area for spawners, you can select the area you wish to search by using a clock.
 Left clicking a block with a clock will set the first position and right clicking a block with a clock will set the second position.

 Once you have made your selection you can run the command `/function bse:large_search` or [trigger a request](https://github.com/gibbsly/bse/tree/entityless#request-trigger) at -59 again to run the scan.

+### Prime all
+Running the function `bse:prime_all_spawners` sets the delay of all registered spawners to 0.

+### Unmarking all
+Running the function `bse:unmark_all_spawners` un-registeres all spawners, this probably isn't useful but is run during the uninstall function.

 ### Uninstall
 To remove this pack from the world I recommend running the uninstall function (`/function bse:uninstall`) This removes the storage data as well as the scoreboards.
 When you run it be sure to close out of the world and delete the datapack.
 All marker entities will die by themselves, so you don't need to worry about extra entities.